nvtkaszpir/SublimeLinter-contrib-ansible-review/README.md

 This linter plugin for [SublimeLinter][docs] provides an interface to [ansible-review](https://github.com/willthames/ansible-review).
 It will be used with files that have the “Ansible” syntax.

+## Known limitations

+* Messages such as ``WARN: Best practice...`` are not shown, because of they do not match regex.
+Not to mention that some of them are just wrong (for example indentation rules for YAML).

+* You must set syntax for given file to be Ansible, and then you can run `Lint this view`.

 ## Installation
 SublimeLinter 4 must be installed in order to use this plugin.
 If SublimeLinter 4 is not installed, please follow the instructions [here][installation].